yodertv/Reminders/doc/README.md

 - Delete icon - Deletes a task from the list.
 Delete icon and complete checkbox are hidden or shown based on (edit==true).
 - Displays total and remaing task counts.
 - Welcome page for login and current user info.
+- Dynamically assigns new users from a pool of pre-allocated DBs.
 - Tested on: nook browser, iTouch, Safari, iPhone, chrome on Mac, chrome on widows, and IE.
 - Responsive to three device sizes.
 Uses pills for navigation and a small menu.
 - Has a conditional forward button that takes you to the next older archive if it exists.
 - Routing supports browser back and deep linking to archives and any page.
 - Editing and deleting items in an archive.
 - Editing and deleting archives.
-- ImplRest apiPath is configurable.
+- Rest apiPath is configurable.
-- Login to /auth/local, with failure notification
+- Login to /auth/local, with failure notification.
 - Logs user name using a custom token of express (connect) logger.
 - Displays a helpful message on empty todo or history lists.
+- Displays a ```...loading...``` message while fetching data.

 #Deployments:
 - TodoServer can be hosted on localhost, localnet and Modulus.